2026-04-24 · 9 min read

 Full TCO breakdown for AI agents in production 2026 - API fees, infra, observability, labor.
 Real numbers from $1,980 to $32,170/month by deployment tier.

-TL;DR: Running AI agents in production in 2026 costs $2K-$28K/month per agent when infrastructure, observability, and labor are included - not just API fees.
-This breakdown shows every cost layer with real numbers.
-Start with the comparison table to size your budget.
+TL;DR: Running AI agents in production in 2026 costs $2K-$32K/month per agent once infrastructure, observability, and labor are included - not just API fees.
+This breakdown gives you every cost layer with real numbers and a comparison table to size your budget.
+Start with the table, then read the reduction strategies to cut TCO by 35-55 percent.

 Layer 1 - Direct API and Model Costs